IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

+* *Premise 2: "If God is perfectly just, He cannot punish an innocent person"*
 * God may forbid humans from punishing the innocent
 * God may decline to punish any innocent *human* person
 * Yet He may **reserve to Himself** the prerogative to punish an innocent *divine* person — namely, Christ, voluntarily
 * This is not a defect in divine justice but a **result of divine goodness**
-* Premise 2 of the argument is therefore false: God's perfect justice does not rule out substitutionary punishment of a willing divine person
+* Therefore Premise 2 is false — God's perfect justice does not rule out substitutionary punishment of a willing divine person

 ---